intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

 - Added support for deployment on K8S

 ***v1.3.0***
-- OpenNESS SR-IOV Operator for Wireless FEC Accelerators OCP4.8.2 support
+- SEO SR-IOV Operator for Wireless FEC Accelerators OCP4.8.2 support
   - validated on ACC100 only

 ***v1.2.0***
-- OpenNESS SR-IOV Operator for Wireless FEC Accelerators OCP4.7.8 support
+- SEO SR-IOV Operator for Wireless FEC Accelerators OCP4.7.8 support
   - validated on ACC100 only

 ***v1.1.0***
-- OpenNESS SR-IOV Operator for Wireless FEC Accelerators
+- SEO SR-IOV Operator for Wireless FEC Accelerators
   - Added support for Intel® vRAN Dedicated Accelerator ACC100
   - Independent accelerator discovery mechanism now enables standalone usage

 ***v1.0.0***
-- OpenNESS Operator for Intel® FPGA PAC N3000
+- SEO Operator for Intel® FPGA PAC N3000
   - N3000 operator handles the management of the FPGA configuration
   - Load the necessary drivers, allows the user to program the Intel® FPGA PAC N3000 user image and to update the firmware of the Intel® XL710 NICs
   - Download the FPGA user image and the XL710 firmware from a location specified in the CR
-- OpenNESS SRIOV-FEC Operator for Intel® FPGA PAC N3000
+- SEO SRIOV-FEC Operator for Intel® FPGA PAC N3000
   - The SRIOV FEC operator handles the management of the FEC devices used to accelerate the FEC process in vRAN L1 applications
   - Create desired Virtual Functions for the FEC device, bind them to appropriate drivers and configure the VF's queues for desired functionality in 4G or 5G deployment
   - Deploys an instance of K8s SRIOV device plugin which manages the FEC VFs as an OpenShift cluster resource and configures this device plugin to detect the resources